Pediatric infusion therapy

 With any infusion, there is a small risk of infection where the needle is placed in the arm.
 We follow the highest standards of safety to prevent infections.

-What can I expect with Infusion Therapy?
+What can I expect with pediatric infusion therapy?

 We offer infusion therapy in a relaxing and comfortable environment so you or your child feels welcome and at ease.
 We also want you or your child to know what to expect, to reduce any nervousness about the treatment.

-What can I expect before Infusion Therapy?
+What can I expect before pediatric infusion therapy?

 You don’t need to take any extra steps to prepare for infusion therapy.
 You or your child will be offered medicine to numb the skin.
 If the needle is uncomfortable at all, please let your nurse know so they can move it into a more comfortable position.
 If your child is coming in for an infusion but is not agreeable to receiving an IV, the infusion will not be given.

-What can I expect during Infusion Therapy?
+What can I expect during pediatric infusion therapy?

 Here’s what you can expect at the Infusion Therapy Clinic: